The country music theorem

 as “there exists”.

-We start proof in the usual way.
-You should see a first step that
+We start the proof in the usual way.
+You should see a first step that says:

-the “Clear Work” button.
-Selecting the exists {x.
+.If not press the “Clear Work” button.
+Select the exists {x.
 Country x}

 forall {x. p x => q x} & exists p => exists q

 Wow, what does this mean?
-It says, “suppose that everything with
+It says, “suppose that everyone who has

 property p